-James was recently asked to contribute some thoughts on clients and the designers relationship with clients.
-12 years Design Consultancy experience informed the article which appears in Design Week 5th August 2010.
+James was recently asked to contribute some thoughts on clients and the designers relationship with them.
+With 12 years design consultancy experience, he offered his take on the article, which appears in Design Week 5th August 2010.

 Over the years I’ve worked with a variety of clients from one-man bands to large multi national organizations.
 Here I will share some of my thoughts and experiences of working with such a variety of clients.